The Neural Tissue Engineering Lab at Rice University

 The Provenza laboratory uses an engineering approach to investigate ethologically relevant brain-behavior relationships underlying psychiatric symptoms to develop personalized neuromodulation strategies that will improve outcomes for psychiatric disorders.

-Principle Investigator: Nicole Provenza
+Principal Investigator: Nicole Provenza

 Realtime Neural Engineering Laboratory

-Principle Investigator: Caleb Kemere
+Principal Investigator: Caleb Kemere

 The Robinson Lab for Nano-neurotechnology believes that new methods to measure and manipulate the activity of specific brain cells will reveal fundamental principles of brain function and advance the treatment of neurological disorders.
 Using semiconductor nanofabrication and genetic engineering, the lab creates electronic, photonic, and magnetic interfaces to the brain.
 In addition, the lab studies millimeter-sized invertebrates with tiny nervous systems.
 By creating interface technologies for these tiny organisms, the lab hopes to decode the activity of the entire nervous system and uncover how simple brains operate to solve complex problems.

-Principle Investigator: Jacob Robinson
+Principl Investigator: Jacob Robinson

 Laboratory for Noninvasive Neuroengineering

-Principle Investigator: Jerzy Szablowski
+Principal Investigator: Jerzy Szablowski

 Translational Biomimetic Bioelectronics Lab

-Principle Investigator: John Seymour
+Principal Investigator: John Seymour